-The HARICA PKI maintains a repository accessible through the Internet in which it publishes the Digital Certificate of the Root Certification Authority (type X.509.v3), the Digital Certificates that are issued according to the Certification Practice Statement, the current CRL, the document of Certification Policy / Certificate Practice Statement and other documents regarding its operation (e.g. Cooperation agreements).
+HARICA maintains a repository accessible through the Internet in which it publishes the Digital Certificate of the Root Certification Authority (type X.509v3), the Digital Certificates that are issued according to the Certification Practice Statement, the current CRL, the document of Certification Policy / Certificate Practice Statement and other documents regarding its operation (e.g. Cooperation agreements).

-CAs perform all the necessary actions for the uninterrupted - as possible - availability of its repository.
+HARICA performs all the necessary actions for the uninterrupted - to the extent possible - availability of its repository.

-The HARICA PKI repository address is https://repo.harica.gr.
+The publicly accessible repository web address is https://repo.harica.gr.

-Moreover, the storage and search of certificates and CRLs is possible using the directory service of HARICA or that of the externally-operated CAs.
+Moreover, the search of certificates and CRLs is possible using the directory service of HARICA or that of the Externally Operated Subordinate CAs.